davek184/CoolerMasterUsbC/README.md

 ![PCBInstalled2](/assets/pcbInstalled2.jpg)

 ## Disclaimers
-* Norbatouch compatible if using 2 m nuts as washers.
+* Norbatouch compatible if using 2 m3 nuts as washers.
 * Might work with other Cooler Master boards that use USB-Micro and the same daughterboard
 * Use at your own risk
-* This will only give USB-C connection for the keyboard programability would need to be a custom full PCB.
+* This will only give USB-C connection for the keyboard.
+Programmability requires a full, custom PCB.

 # Cable
 * JST SH to PH cable